 In the case of FN-RG connected via W-5GAN, the definition and functionality of Lawful Interception defined in TS 33.126 [32] applies with the following difference:

-- UE is replaced by FN-RG.
+- UE is replaced by FN-RG, with e.g. the difference that FN-RG may not have a globally unique PEI (as described in clause 4.7.7) and does not hold any 3GPP-based subscriber credentials or subscriber identity information.